Rural poverty in Canada: Indigenous people

-Individuals with Disabilities
+Individuals with disabilities

 Individuals with disabilities living in rural Canada are at high risk of living in poverty.
 Disability is defined as a long term difficulty with daily living activities such as mobility, learning, hearing or communicating.
 People living with a disability may find it challenging to work, depending on their condition.
 Among the rural jobs, many of which involve physical labor and less than ideal working conditions.
 Some individuals with disabilities would be unable to work in these conditions.
 This contributes to the risk of poverty among rural residents, because the inability to work has a significant impact on their income.
 Disability support services are available; however the cost of living is incredibly high.
 Especially for those living in rural areas, home care and home services are limited which creates a challenge for some.
 In addition, rural living has an increased risk of injury due to the remote locations and few health services.
 This also because a challenge for individuals with a disability.

-Health Outcomes

-Effect on health outcomes
+Health outcomes

 People in rural areas experiencing poverty are having poorer health outcomes than their urban counterparts as evidenced by a lower self-reported general health and a higher inability to engage in major activities because of their health.